joinerda/joinerda.github.io/_posts/2018-12-05-Javaplots.md

 ![New Class](/images/blog_2018_12_05/figure2.png)

+The easiest way for a student to link to the Javaplots code is simply to drag the main folder into the source of their project.
+If you are more comfortable with eclipse and Java in general, you might jar the library up and just drop the jar file in your project, or you might have Javaplots as its own eclipse project and have other java projects include it in their path definitions.
+As the PERL motto states, TIMTOWTDI!
+(There is more than one way to do it.)

 ![Drag into source](/images/blog_2018_12_05/figure4.png)

-In main, I will create an array x linearly spaced from 0 to 2 $\pi$.
+In my main method, I will create an array x, linearly spaced from 0 to 2 $\pi$.
 I'll write a simple linspace routine to help with this.
-I'll also crete an array $y$ set equal to $sin(x)$.
+I'll also crete an array $y$, set equal to $sin(x)$.

 ```
 public class MakeSomePlots {